arm5077/bill-peduto-bot/README.md

 - Figuring out other fun things for @BillPedutoBot to tweet!
 Maybe an animated GIF of 'Dutes chowing down on pierogies every time his schedule mentions dinner?
 Just sayin!
 - Anything else you think would increase the public's access to Pittsburgh's mayor and his doings.
 Extra points for fun.

+## Contact
+If you have any suggestions or ideas for @BillPedutoBot not conducive to Github, shoot me an e-mail at amcgill@post-gazette.com.

 ## Setup

 To run a bot like BillPedutoBot, you will need to have: